jenkinsci/redmine-metrics-report-plugin/README.md

 # redmine-metrics-report
-A Jenkins plugin which generates Redmine reports
+A Jenkins plugin which generates Redmine reports.
+[Wiki Page](https://wiki.jenkins.io/display/JENKINS/Redmine+Metrics+Report+Plugin)

 ## How To Use